Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 Your blood is boiling.
 Your jaw clenches.
-The urge to scream—at your partner, at the walls, at the universe—feels overwhelming.
-You might slam a door or punch a pillow.
-The fury is so intense it scares you.
-Then comes the shame: "What kind of mother am I?"
+The urge to scream โ€” at your partner, at the walls, at the universe โ€” feels overwhelming.
+You might slam a door before you've consciously decided to.
+You might say something cutting and then watch yourself from a distance, horrified.

 You're experiencing postpartum rage, and you're far from alone.
-Nearly one in four new mothers deals with postpartum mental health challenges, and rage is a common yet rarely discussed part of this statistic.
-This isn't about being a "bad mother" or lacking self-control.
-It's a legitimate medical condition with real, treatable causes.
+Nearly one in four new mothers deals with postpartum mental health challenges, and rage โ€” not just sadness โ€” is one of the most common and least-discussed symptoms.

 The Rage You Weren't Warned About

 Postpartum rage manifests as intense anger, aggression, and agitation in the weeks and months after giving birth.
-Some mothers describe feeling like "a monster being unleashed" or living with "blood always boiling."
-It can appear as constant irritability or sudden, uncontrollable outbursts that feel completely out of character.
+Some mothers describe feeling like "a different person" โ€” someone reactive, volatile, and frightening even to themselves.

 Unlike postpartum depression's sadness or postpartum anxiety's worry, the primary symptom here is anger.
-These conditions often coexist—rage can be a prominent symptom of depression or anxiety—but you can experience debilitating anger without feeling sad or anxious at all.
+These conditions often coexist โ€” rage can be a symptom of PPD or PPA โ€” but for many women, anger is the dominant experience.

 The aftermath is often worse than the explosion itself.
 Crushing shame, guilt, and confusion follow.
-"This isn't me, what is wrong with me?" many mothers ask themselves.
-The fear of being a "bad mother" drives the experience underground, making it incredibly difficult to seek help.
+"This isn't me, what is wrong with me?" many mothers ask.
+The answer: nothing is wrong with you.
+But something is very wrong with the situation โ€” and it's treatable.

 Why Your Body and Brain Are in Crisis Mode

-Postpartum rage isn't a character flaw—it's your body's "check engine light" signaling that your system is depleted and overwhelmed.
-Understanding the biological cascade helps remove the shame and points toward effective solutions.
+Postpartum rage isn't a character flaw โ€” it's your body's "check engine light" signaling that your system is depleted and overwhelmed.
+Understanding the biological basis of your rage is part of the treatment.

 The Hormonal Whiplash